Debbie Reynolds: Marriages and later life

 Reynolds was married three times.
-Her first marriage was to singer Eddie Fisher in 1955.
+Her first marriage was to singer and actor Eddie Fisher in 1955.
 They became the parents of Carrie Fisher and Todd Fisher.
 The couple divorced in 1959 when it was revealed shortly after the death of Elizabeth Taylor's husband Mike Todd that Fisher had been having an affair with her; Taylor and Reynolds were good friends at the time.
 The Eddie Fisher – Elizabeth Taylor affair was a great public scandal, which led to the cancellation of Eddie Fisher's television show.

 In 2011, Reynolds was on The Oprah Winfrey Show just weeks before Elizabeth Taylor's death.
-She explained that Taylor and she happened to be traveling at the same time on the ocean liner Queen Elizabeth some time in the late 1960s or early 1970s, when they reconciled.
+She explained that Taylor and she happened to be traveling at the same time on the ocean liner (RMS Queen Elizabeth) some time in the 1960s when they reconciled.
 Reynolds sent a note to Taylor's room, and Taylor sent a note in reply asking to have dinner with Reynolds and end their feud.
 As Reynolds described it, "we had a wonderful evening with a lot of laughs."
 In 1972, she noted the bright side of the divorce and her remarriage:

 Reynolds' second marriage, to millionaire businessman Harry Karl, lasted from 1960 to 1973.
 For a period during the 1960s, she stopped working at the studio on Friday afternoons to attend Girl Scout meetings, since she was the leader of the Girl Scout Troop of which her 13-year-old daughter Carrie and her stepdaughter Tina Karl, also 13, were members.
 Reynolds later found herself in financial difficulty because of Karl's gambling and bad investments.

 Reynolds' third marriage was to real estate developer Richard Hamlett from 1984 to 1996.

 In 2011, Reynolds stepped down after 56 years of involvement in The Thalians, a charitable organization devoted to children and adults with mental-health issues.

 Reynolds was hospitalized in October 2012 at Cedars-Sinai Medical Center in Los Angeles due to an adverse reaction to medication.
-She cancelled appearances and concert engagements for the next three months.
+She canceled appearances and concert engagements for the next three months.

+She published the autobiographies Debbie: My Life in 1988 and Unsinkable: A Memoir in 2013.